hunterxcobby/100-days-of-code/log.md

    - Covered basic control flow statements in JavaScript, particularly the block statement and its scoping effects. learned the use of `var`, `let`, and `const` for scoping.

 4. **Conditional Statements:**
-   - Explored conditional statements in JavaScript, focusing on the `if...else` statement and its best practices. learned the importance of using block statements for better code structure.
+   - learned conditional statements in JavaScript, focusing on the `if...else` statement and its best practices. learned the importance of using block statements for better code structure.

 5. **Switch Statement:**
-   - learned the `switch` statement in JavaScript, explaining how it allows evaluating an expression and matching its value to various case labels.
-Explored the use of `break` statements and provided an example.
+   - learned the `switch` statement in JavaScript, explaining how it allows evaluating an expression and matching its value to various case labels. learned the use of `break` statements and provided an example.

 6. **User Input Handling:**
    -  modifying code to handle user input by utilizing the `readline` module for a more interactive experience.
 Resolved issues related to using the `prompt` function and clarified the need for user input.

 7. **Exception Handling Statements:**
-   - Covered exception handling in JavaScript using the `throw` statement and `try...catch` statements.
-Explored the use of the `finally` block and learned nesting `try...catch` statements.
+   - Covered exception handling in JavaScript using the `throw` statement and `try...catch` statements. learned the use of the `finally` block and learned nesting `try...catch` statements.

 8. **Utilizing Error Objects:**
    - Studied the utilization of `Error` objects for throwing and catching exceptions.
 Provided an example of creating and handling custom errors for more informative debugging.